umdwr/teachinghub/source/hub/syllabi.rst

 ===============================
 All DWR faculty must submit syllabi for each course they're teaching and updated office hour information at the beginning of each semester.

+Please upload each syllabus individually and fill out the required metadata for each upload.
+If you use the same syllabus for multiple sections, list the relevant section numbers separated by commas.

 ..
 Important::

-    Please upload each syllabus individually and fill out the required metadata for each upload.
-If you use the same syllabus for multiple sections, list the relevant section numbers separated by commas.
+    **Note**: You must be a member of the DWR on Microsoft Teams to upload your syllabus using this interface.

+    `Join the DWR on Teams <https://teams.microsoft.com/l/team/19%3afb0f264ae88b41c49040dd7264c3f6f4%40thread.skype/conversations?groupId=d0932355-a087-4440-b545-b11937a76ced&tenantId=69a9c930-1dbb-4630-bdd5-d28b8f680aae>`_

     .. raw:: html